-As at the date of this Base Prospectus, the Group offered bridging loans, development loans, buy-to-let loans and regulated mortgages.
+As at the date of this Base Prospectus, the Group offered bridging loans, development loans, buy-to-let loans and regulated Homeowner and bridging mortgages.

 Accolades

 In 2022, the Group was named Top Real Estate Platform at the LendIt Fintech Awards.